-220 Internship II 5 credit hours
+220 Internship II

 Offered spring semester.
 Two hours lecture and one hundred hours practicum a semester.

 Supervised on-the-job training in approved hospitality businesses.
 Placement and supervision is coordinated by the College.
 Contact hours at the placement site increase in this second internship.